AlexanderTsiklidis1/community-event-space-booking-back-end/README.md

 # community-event-space-booking-back-end
 Welcome to the back-end repository of the community event booking app!
-This repository contains the server-side code and APIs for managing planetary data in the community event booking app
+This repository contains the server-side code and APIs for managing community event booking data in the community event booking app

 ## Technologies Used